 Carrot — last month to sow

 Carrot's window runs September through May.
-Direct sow only — carrots don't transplant — and keep the seedbed moist until germination, which is slower now than it was even a month ago.
+As always, sow in place rather than in trays — transplanted carrots fork — and hold seedbed moisture through a germination that runs slower than it did even a month ago.

-Cultivar picks: Amsterdam Sprint (Kings Seeds NZ) for a fast, reliable crop that can still size up before the coldest weeks; Akaroa Long Red (Koanga Institute) if your soil is deep and loose enough for a heritage long-rooted type.
+Cultivar picks: Amsterdam Sprint (Kings Seeds NZ) is the safer bet this late in the window, fast enough to size up before the coldest weeks.
+Akaroa Long Red (Koanga Institute) remains an option where the soil is deep and loose enough to suit a long-rooted heritage variety.

 Silverbeet — last month to sow

 Silverbeet's window runs August through May, closing out alongside beetroot and carrot.
-Direct sow, or raise in trays if you'd rather transplant into gaps left by finished summer crops.
+Sow it directly, or start it in trays and slot the transplants into whatever spaces the finished summer crops have left behind.
 It's one of the few vegetables here that will keep producing right through winter once established.

-Cultivar picks: Ford Hook Giant (Kings Seeds NZ), direct sown, for a heavy-cropping standard; Bright Yellow (Kings Seeds NZ), raised as transplants, for colour as well as flavour.
+Cultivar picks: Ford Hook Giant (Kings Seeds NZ), direct sown, is the heavy-cropping workhorse; Bright Yellow (Kings Seeds NZ) is worth raising in trays if you want some colour on the winter bed alongside the eating.

 Not yet: Broccoli and Kale